-This might seem obvious but having a strong password for your smart tech and home Wi-Fi is the first line of defence against hackers.
-One weak link could compromise everything that’s connected.
+Having a strong password for your smart tech and home Wi-Fi is the first line of defence against hackers.

 Step up your security by using different passwords for each device and using a combination of letters (capital and lower case), numbers and symbols to create a password at least 12 characters long.

 Remember to change your passwords regularly to stay one step ahead of the hackers.